Trump's support alone not enough to back immigration deal, Cotton says

-WASHINGTON — Republican Sen. Tom Cotton said Sunday he would not agree to an immigration deal simply because it has President Donald Trump’s support, as the government shutdown enters its second day with no end in sight.
+WASHINGTON — Republican Sen. Tom Cotton said Sunday he would not necessarily agree to an immigration deal with Democrats simply because it had President Donald Trump’s support, as the government shutdown entered its second day with no end in sight.

-By Sunday, top lawmakers appeared no closer to reaching a compromise that would re-open the government, and members of both parties continued to hurl blame at the opposite side.
+By Sunday, top lawmakers appeared no closer to reaching a compromise that would re-open the government, and members of both parties continued to hurl blame at each other.
+Without the support of conservatives like Cotton in the Senate and House, a deal could have a hard time reaching the threshold for passage.

 Many Democrats and some Republicans have remained adamant that they don’t want to continue to support short-term government spending bills if an immigration compromise offering protections for recipients of DACA can’t be reached.
 Protections under that program are set to expire on March 5.

-Sen. Dick Durbin, D-Ill., and Sen. Lindsey Graham, R-S.C. orchestrated a bipartisan immigration deal that they felt could offer safety for DACA recipients while addressing border security concerns, but White House Legislative Affairs Director Marc Short on Sunday called the offer “woefully insufficient” in addressing the concerns of the Trump administration.
+Sens.
+Dick Durbin, D-Ill., and Lindsey Graham, R-S.C., orchestrated a bipartisan immigration deal that they felt could offer safety for DACA recipients while addressing border security concerns, but White House Legislative Affairs Director Marc Short on Sunday called the offer “woefully insufficient” in addressing the concerns of the Trump administration.

-Short however did believe an immigration compromise could materialize down the road.
+Short, however, did say he believed an immigration compromise could materialize down the road.

 "I might be a naïve optimist on this," he said.
 "But I actually think we're making significant progress and we will get a deal."
 He noted that the White House could even be "willing to expand" the population covered under DACA.